An animal adoption makes a unique and alternative gift.

 Find us just behind the tigers either inside our peaceful house or outside in our paddocks.

-These animals are found within dense tropical rainforests in the Democratic Republic of Congo, Africa.
+Okapis live in tropical rainforests in the Democratic Republic of Congo.

 An okapi’s tongue is about 35cm in length, and is long enough for them to lick their own eyelids and ears.

 Okapis weren’t discovered by western scientists until 1901.

 Amazing day at Marwell zoo, topped by feeding the giraffes.
 Husband and I fed 7 giraffes by hand.
 I got sneezed on by kwame, the large male - brilliant!!
 Loved little Ruby.
 Very hands on.
 Not rushed at all.
 Thank you Megan, for making this an amazing experience for us both…Cathryn, 4th February 2016